 Frequently Asked Questions

-Flood Re will not set prices for home insurance, but will give insurers the opportunity of passing to them the flood risk element of a home insurance policy (buildings and contents) at a premium that will be capped, depending on the Council Tax band of the property.
+Flood Re does not set prices for home insurance, but will give insurers the opportunity of passing to them the flood risk element of a home insurance policy (buildings and contents) at a premium that will be capped, depending on the Council Tax band of the property.
 It will be up to an insurer to decide if they wish to pass the flood risk element of the cover to Flood Re.

-Will customers need to have any direct contact with Flood Re?
+Do customers need to have any direct contact with Flood Re?